 For more details, please visit the Government of Canada's website on work permits for students.
 Scroll down to see a chart explaining the length of studies and the length of the work permit.

-"As Canada’s no. 1 business school, Rotman is well-recognized by all the big firms in North America.
+"As Canada’s leading business school, Rotman is well-recognized by all the big firms in North America.
 Who doesn’t want to have a degree from a world famous school?"

 Spousal work permits